stanislavlevin/bind9/bind/doc/arm/reference.rst

 .. _dnssec_policy_default:

-Policy ``default`` causes the zone to be signed with a single combined-signing key (CSK) using algorithm ECDSAP256SHA256; this key has an unlimited lifetime.
-(A verbose copy of this policy may be found in the source tree, in the file ``doc/misc/dnssec-policy.default.conf``.)
+The policy ``default`` causes the zone to be signed with a single combined-signing key (CSK) using the algorithm ECDSAP256SHA256; this key has an unlimited lifetime.
+This policy can be displayed using the command :option:`named -C`.

 .. note:: The default signing policy may change in future releases.
    This could require changes to a signing policy when upgrading to a